 - Demographics, providing broad demographic data such as gender and age.

 - Geo, providing locational data.

-- Interests, probably the most interesting selection of audience data, broken down into Affinity Category, In-market Segment and Other Category.
+- Interests, probably the most interesting selection of audience data, broken down into Affinity Category, In-market Segment, and Other Category.

 This data can be cross-checked against your CRM or customer database if you have one.
-The end goal being the creation of a number of personas together with mutual interests and pain points.
+The end goal is the creation of a number of personas together with mutual interests and pain points.
 Audience data can be used for other purposes down the line, e.g. email marketing.

 Audience analysis and segmentation are time-consuming.
 B2B marketing agencies can help businesses properly discover their audience and create buyer personas, then use that data to better inform inbound marketing strategies.

 2. What types of content are you going to use?

 Numerous content types make up the content universe that is the modern internet, including: